-Back to Basics: Geotargeting, Geofencing, and Privacy
+Back to Basics: Geotargeting, geofencing, and privacy

 Bullseye!
 That’s the magical moment marketers dream of when their message reaches the right person, at the right moment, and in the right place.
 With so many factors at play, how do marketers figure out the “right place” piece of the puzzle?
 Buckle up: we’re getting #BackToBasics by defining geotargeting vs. geofencing, benefits for marketers and DSPs, as well as important privacy compliance considerations.